ContinuousEngineeringProject/ce-lib/docs/contributors/GO_CONFIG.md

 ## Install Go
-We recommend `:GoVersion` version of go as the pull request checks run against this version.
+We recommend `1.15.6` version of go as the pull request checks run against this version.

 If you are having trouble following the installation guides for go, check out [Go Bootcamp](http://www.golangbootcamp.com/book/get_setup) which contains setups for every platform or reach out to the Continuous Engineering Project community in the [Continuous Engineering Project Slack channels](https://continuousengproject.slack.com).